The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Here it is!
 That is how you can create any Document Template in Microsoft Word.

-Before using the element, make sure that you have additional DOCX Document Templates connected to Document Solution you use or that there is a DOCX file uploaded to Salesforce.
+Before using the element, make sure that you have additional DOCX Document Templates connected to the Document Solution you use or that there is a DOCX file uploaded to Salesforce.

 Select the "Include" Element from the list in Template Builder.